vorchdorf-dot-media/sascha.vorchdorf.media/README.md

 Any WordPress plugin, which is capable of sending a POST request (preferably with Basic authentication) whenever contents have changed should do.
 Something like this one: [WP Webhooks](https://wp-webhooks.com/).

-Or, if periodical updates instead of updates based on content changes are preferred, something like [Netlify's Scheduled Functions](https://docs.netlify.com/netlify-labs/experimental-features/scheduled-functions/) might do the trick.
+Or, if periodical updates are preferred over updates based on content changes, something like [Netlify's Scheduled Functions](https://docs.netlify.com/netlify-labs/experimental-features/scheduled-functions/) might do the trick.

 ## License